louvrmat000/Portfolio/Personal project portfolio.md

 Any information here will be from google .

+### Entry 2, November, 1st ###

-### Entry 2, October 25, 2018 ###
+### Entry 3, October 25, 2018 ###

 First up determining how much oxygen trees produce.

-On average a tree produces 260 pounds of oxygen each year!
+On average a tree produces 260 pounds of oxygen each year, or enought oxygen for two people!

 [The link for this info](https://www.emaze.com/@AOQFLWIQ)

-### Entry 3, October 26, 2018 ###
+### Entry 4, October 26, 2018 ###

 Second, the most important animal, humans, how much oxygen do they breathe?

 7-8 liters a minute while resting this would total to about 11000. however the air is 20% oxygen and our breath is 15% oxygen so we consume 5% of it or 1/4 of the oxygen in that air.
 Humans consume 5% of oxygen in each breath therefore out of 100% only 5% is use, 11000 (100% of the air) x 5% (oxygen used) = 550 (what resting humans consume everyday).This means that humans consume about 550 liters of pure oxygen a day.
+However lets round it up to 600 litters for those who do sports or physical work.(Trees then produce about 1200 litters a day).

 [The link for this info](https://www.sharecare.com/health/air-quality/oxygen-person-consume-a-day)

-### Entry 4 - ∞, October 26, 2018-end of forth  ###
+### Entry 5, October 26, 2018-end of forth  ###

 [link to all animals](https://lib2.colostate.edu/wildlife/atoz.php?letter=ALL)

+Let's first start with our precious USA:

+There is 325 Million Americans in the USA <-- 162,500 trees